Deciding about your treatment for advanced cancer

 Back to top

-While for some people it’s very important to have an idea of how long they might live, others prefer to focus on issues to do with their quality of life and choose never to ask the question.
-Your medical team and your loved ones may wait for you to bring up the topic of life expectancy, or they may ask you to talk with them about it.
-If you’re not comfortable discussing this, it’s fine to say so.
+Your medical team and your loved ones may wait for you to talk about life expectancy, or they may talk about it straight away.
+If you’re not comfortable discussing this, it's fine to say so.
 It’s important to do whatever feels best for you.

 Back to top